-With such heavy entrees offered at the Leaky Cauldron, it is nice to have a dessert that is on the lighter side.
-And even though the Cranachan is a lighter dessert, it is still full of flavor.
+With such heavy entrees offered at The Leaky Cauldron, it is nice to have a dessert that is on the lighter side – although one that is still full of flavor.
 Heavy cream is blended with honey, then layered with raspberries and raspberry jam.
 Toasted oats are placed on top to add a little crunch.

-Priced at $6.95, you can chose from four Weasley creations, or, if you are indecisive and/or want to surprise the Potterhead in your family, the Skiving Snack Box offers all four treats in a beautiful box that makes a great presentation.
+Priced at $6.95, you can chose from four Weasley creations: Fainting Fancies, Fever Fudge, Nosebleed Nougat, and Puking Pastille.
+Or, if you are indecisive and/or want to surprise the Potter head in your family, the Skiving Snack Box offers all four treats in a beautiful box that makes a great presentation.
 The price tag is a bit heavy at $39.95, though.

 The most popular of the Weasley treats are the Fainting Fancies, which are orange and lemon gummies, and the Nosebleed Nougat, which is milk chocolate with pistachios and creamy white pearls on top.

-Over at Gringotts Money Exchange, you can snatch up a sack of gold galleons.
-However, these little beauties are chocolate treats rather than a form of currency – though they could be used for battering with a chocolate-loving Potterhead.
+Over at Gringotts Money Exchange, you can snatch up a sack of gold galleons ($6.99).
+However, these little beauties are chocolate treats rather than a form of currency – though they could be used for bartering with a chocolate-loving Potter devotee.

-The Butterbeer Float is the most popular and most talked-about creation.
-This concoction is do-it-yourself-only and is easiest to make by visiting the Fountain of Fair Fortune.
-(This location is also a great way to get Butterbeer ice cream if the line at Florean Fortescue’s is too long.)
+The Butterbeer Float is the most popular and most-talked-about creation.
+This concoction is do-it-yourself-only and is easiest to make by visiting The Fountain of Fair Fortune (this location is also a great way to get Butterbeer ice cream if the line at Florean Fortescue’s is too long, we should add).

 It’s up to you if you wish to use frozen Butterbeer or the regular, cold variety, though the cold version most resembles an actual float, since it is essentially a soda.
-It is best to drink your Butterbeer down until about 3/4 fills the cup, then place about two or three spoonfuls of Butterbeer ice cream into the cup with a few light stirs.
-This creation is so super sugary, it is near impossible to finish by oneself… challenge accepted!
+It’s best to drink your Butterbeer down until about three-fourths full, then place about two or three spoonfuls of Butterbeer ice cream into the cup with a few light stirs.
+This creation is so super sugary, it is near impossible to finish by oneself (challenge accepted, right?).